PrincetonUniversity/slurm_mnist/version_1.x/README.md

 Now that you have the data (`mnist.pickle`), you can schedule the job.

-Edit the line of `mnist.cmd` to remove the space in the `--mail-user` line and add your Princeton NetID (or other email address)
+Edit the line of `job.slurm` to remove the space in the `--mail-user` line and add your Princeton NetID (or other email address)

 Then from the `slurm_mnist` directory run: